tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 Both **OS Image Upgrade** and **[Reimage](/rest/api/compute/virtual-machine-scale-sets/reimage)** are methods used to update virtual machines within a scale set, but they serve different purposes and have distinct impacts.

 OS image upgrade involves updating the underlying operating system image that is used to create new instances in a scale set.
-When you perform an OS image upgrade, Azure creates new virtual machine instances with the updated OS image and gradually replace the old virtual machine instances in the scale set with the new ones.
+When you perform an OS image upgrade, Azure creates new virtual machines with the updated OS image and gradually replace the old virtual machines in the scale set with the new ones.
 This process is typically performed in stages to ensure high availability.
 OS image upgrades are a non-disruptive way to apply updates or changes to the underlying OS of the virtual machines in a scale set.
-Existing virtual machine instances are not affected until they are replaced with the new instances.
+Existing virtual machines are not affected until they are replaced with the new instances.

-Reimaging a virtual machine instance in a scale set is a more immediate and disruptive action.
-When you choose to reimage a virtual machine instance, Azure stops the selected virtual machine instance, perform the reimage operation, and then restart the virtual machine using the same OS image.
-This effectively reinstalls the OS on that specific virtual machine instance.
-Reimaging is typically used when you need to troubleshoot or reset a specific virtual machine instance due to issues with that instance.
+Reimaging a virtual machine in a scale set is a more immediate and disruptive action.
+When you choose to reimage a virtual machine , Azure stops the selected virtual machine, perform the reimage operation, and then restart the virtual machine using the same OS image.
+This effectively reinstalls the OS on that specific virtual machine.
+Reimaging is typically used when you need to troubleshoot or reset a specific virtual machine due to issues with that instance.

 **Key differences:**
 - OS Image Upgrade is a gradual and non-disruptive process that updates the OS image for the entire Virtual Machine Scale Set over time, ensuring minimal impact on running workloads.
-- Reimage is a more immediate and disruptive action that affects only the selected virtual machine instance, stopping it temporarily and reinstalling the OS.
+- Reimage is a more immediate and disruptive action that affects only the selected virtual machine, stopping it temporarily and reinstalling the OS.

 **When to use each method:**
 - Use OS Image Upgrade when you want to update the OS image for the entire scale set while maintaining high availability.
-- Use Reimage when you need to troubleshoot or reset a specific virtual machine instance within the virtual Machine Scale Set.
+- Use Reimage when you need to troubleshoot or reset a specific virtual machine within the virtual Machine Scale Set.

 It's essential to carefully plan and choose the appropriate method based on your specific requirements to minimize any disruption to your applications and services running in a Virtual Machine Scale Set.